onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

 Note that all this applies to vanilla Xonotic.
 Whereas movement aspects should usually apply more or less unchanged to modified servers offering minstagib, vehicle ctf or overkill gameplay, I will not explain the specifics of these game modifications/mutators - I simply lack the expertise in non-vanilla game modes.
 So if you want to fully apply the knowledge gained from this tutorial, search for vanilla servers (Xonotic icon next to it in server browser) or use the official [HUB] ones.

 Remember that the Xonotic player community is generally considered a very friendly and helpful one and for many people (including me) this is the key aspect that gets one hooked to this game.
 If you meet very strong players online and wonder how they do certain things, it usually pays off to simply ask them.
 Most of the experienced players will take their time to shortly explain gameplay techniques to newbies if asked nicely.
 Some of them might even offer to show you around by giving you a short live tutorial.
-That’s how I myself learned about laser jumping and strafe turning for example.
+That’s how I myself learned about blaster jumping and strafe turning for example.

 Even if the skill gap between you and another player is immense, it is highly improbable that the other player is cheating.
 There are a couple of mechanisms implemented in the game that effectively prevent cheating, and from my personal experience I am confident to say that cheating is not really an issue in Xonotic.
 The skill gap between newbies and experienced players mostly results from newbies not knowing gameplay mechanics and therefore lacking the ability to acquire skill in the first place.
 The purpose of this Newbie Corner is to allow any new player to develop the same skills that experienced players have already gained, simply by showing how it works.